Modern slavery and human trafficking statement

-Public Consulting Group UK Limited provide IT software and services, primarily from and within the UK, although some work is undertaken in the USA and Australia,
+Public Consulting Group UK Limited provide IT software and services, primarily from and within the UK, although some work is undertaken in the USA.

 The UK Management team is responsible for the organisation's anti-slavery processes and will liaise with other relevant departments to ensure that risk analysis and investigations/due diligence in relation to modern slavery and human trafficking is carried out as required.